-On the 20th of April 2004, he was elected Metropolitan of Rhodes by the Synod of the Ecumenical Patriarchate.
-He was ordained to the episcopate by His All Holiness, the Ecumenical Patriarch of Constantinople Bartholomeos on 25th of April 2004 (Sunday of the Myrrh bearers) in the Sacred Patriarchal and Stavropegic Monastery the Life-Giving Fountain, Baloukli.
+On 20th April 2004, he was elected Metropolitan of Rhodes by the Holy and Sacred Synod of the Ecumenical Patriarchate.
+He was ordained to the episcopate by His All Holiness, the Ecumenical Patriarch of Constantinople Bartholomeos on 25th April 2004 (Sunday of the Myrrh bearers) in the Sacred Patriarchal and Stavropegic Monastery the Life-Giving Fountain, Baloukli.

 On June 5th 2004, His Emminence Kyrillos was enthroned in the capital of the Dodecanese prefecture, Rhodes Greece, in the presence of the representative of the Ecumenical Patriarch Bartholomeos, His Emminence Metropolitan of Iconium Theoliptos.